XabierGallardo/Password-Generator/README.md

 </p>

 # Dictionary creator
-Dictionary creator allows you to create standarized WPA Dictionaries.
+Dictionary creator is a Bash script that allows you to create standarized WPA Dictionaries

+This tool is also useful to generate dictionaries or text files to crack passwords using wireless attack tools like *aircrack-ng* or *Fern wifi cracker*, both available on **Kali Linux** :dragon:

-You must run this from **Linux Terminal**.
+You must run this from the **Terminal**.
 - On **Linux** :penguin: 	Use Terminal *Ctrl + Alt + T*
 - On **Windows** :computer: 	Use WSL *Windows Subsystem for Linux*
 - On **Mac** :apple: 	Use Terminal *Command + Space* and type Terminal